Tommo565/react-bootstrap4/README.md

 # react-bootstrap4

-Repo to experiment with React and Bootstrap 4
+Boilerplate code for React projects.
+Now with added Bootstrap 4.